Notes on Antique Textiles, Folk Art & Timeless Traditions – Jaina Mishra

 In my world, this saying must be modified to include the number of words that must be uttered in lengthy discussions required to form a workable plan.

 For, I spoke with my local friends in Ladakh every week for 2 months to thrash out the details and firm up the path forward in executing the Astitva project with their small group.

 As mentioned earlier, the total population of this tribe rests at about 2500.
 They live in a small belt along the Indus river in small villages that are spread out over an area of 50 kilometers.
 Their distinct features and their unique culture set them apart from the other people groups in the region.
 These people are said to be the original Aryans, live within their own people and marry among themselves.

-My two friends from this group, who are roughly my age speak of the development that they have seen in their own lifetimes.
-The route to the main city Leh that once took them 6 days to cover on foot and on hoof, now takes a maximum of 6 hours on wheels.
+The two men who are roughly my age speak of the development that they have seen in their own lifetimes.
+The route from their village to the main city Leh that once took them 6 days to cover on foot and on hoof, now takes a maximum of 6 hours on wheels.
 The road is precarious and at many points along the mountain roads, the words ‘living on the edge’ seem literally true – but it is still a tarred road and is a mark of development that they are all proud of and grateful for.
-But it is on account of this development that their young ones are now studying in universities elsewhere and are all but leaving behind their own little curious cultural traditions and adopting the homogeneous colorless lives that the rest of us are already living.
+But it is on account of this development that their young ones are now studying in universities elsewhere and are all but leaving behind their own little curious cultural traditions and adopting the homogeneous monochromatic lives that the rest of us are already living.

 The art of making pattu – semi-woven-semi-felt type of construction of local wool is being forgotten.
-The art of embroidering like their grandmothers and mothers did is not being picked up by the 20-year olds.
+The art of embroidering, the legacy of their grandmothers and mothers is not being picked up by the 20-year olds.

 On my several adventures with their families I had become acutely aware of their distinctive costumes – with bright colors contrasting against un-dyed wool.
 And through the interviews I had become aware of absence of transference of this traditional knowledge to the next generation.